crablab/cs1830_project/README.md

 You can also override whether you are a server/client via an argument on the command line.

+Server needs to be started before the client (obviously).

-When it loads, you will get a nice screen telling you to click.
-Make sure you hit space before doing so (it fires some JSON)
+When it loads, you will get a nice screen telling you you're waiting for player 2.
+Make sure you hit space before doing so (it fires some JSON).

 If the connection fails the game may continue to run but with no data being sent.